-As experience of the pandemic grows, the quality of advice and vital role allied health is becoming increasingly obvious, and the AAHLA continues to advise governments on allied health, with IAHA playing a key role in ensuring Aboriginal and Torres Strait Islander peoples needs are centred in the discussion.
+As experience of the pandemic grows, the quality of advice and vital role of allied health is becoming increasingly obvious, and the AAHLA continues to advise governments on allied health, with IAHA playing a key role in ensuring Aboriginal and Torres Strait Islander peoples needs are centred in the discussion.

-IAHA also work directly with other AAHLA members, such as Services for Rural and Remote Allied Health on important processes such as the implementation of the allied health rural generalist training pathway and the rollout of practice and workforce support to assist organisations to develop operational capacity to deliver services and improve community access to allied health by implementing an allied health assistant service delivery model.
+IAHA works directly with other AAHLA members on shared interests.
+For example, IAHA works with Services for Rural and Remote Allied Health on the implementation of the allied health rural generalist training pathway.
+This includes the practice and workforce support to assist organisations to implement allied health assistant service delivery models, to improve community access to allied health care.